shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-self-regulatory-organizations.md

 ---
-Title : Online Advertising Self-Regulatory Organizations Description : Online advertising self-regulatory organizations are independent bodies ms.date : 10/28/2023 ms.custom : industry-reference
+title : Online Advertising Self-Regulatory Organizations description : Online advertising self-regulatory organizations are independent bodies ms.date : 12/05/2023 ms.custom : industry-reference
-of experts and advertising technology professionals that help to establish standards for quality and ethical conduct in the purchase, sale, and display of online advertising.
 ---

-# Online Advertising Self-Regulatory Organizations
+# Online advertising self-regulatory organizations

 Online advertising self-regulatory organizations are independent bodies of experts and advertising technology professionals that help to establish standards for quality and ethical conduct in the purchase, sale, and display of online advertising.

 There are several such organizations currently active in the online advertising sector in the United States, Canada, and Europe.
 This page describes what the key organizations are, what they do, and key projects, working groups, and objectives of each.

-## The Digital Advertising Alliance (DAA)
+## The digital advertising alliance (DAA)

 The Digital Advertising Alliance (DAA) is an online advertising industry association made up of many other
-<a href="https://digitaladvertisingalliance.org/" class="xref"
-target="_blank">member organizations</a>.
+[member organizations](https://digitaladvertisingalliance.org).
 Its focus is on ethical self-regulation in the online advertising and ad tech industries, and its purpose is to expand self-regulation for interest-based advertising to the entire ecosystem.